grindsa/acme2certifier/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities directly to grindelsack@gmail.com and provide the follwing information:
+Please report security vulnerabilities directly to grindelsack@gmail.com and provide the following information:

 - A summary of the problem
 - Used software version and deployment mode
 - The actual behaviour
-- The expected behavour
+- The expected behaviour
 - Steps to replicate the problem (if they there are any)
 - Debug logs from acme2certifier